Kew Bridge: History

 The tollbooths were at the Brentford end of the bridge and were originally planned as pavilions with Doric porticos.
 To save on the cost rather simpler Italianate booths were built instead of brick and stucco.
-Tolls were abolished on 8 February 1873 and a triumphal arch was built at the Brentford entrance to the bridge.
+Under the Kew and Other Bridges Act 1869 (32 & 33 Vict. c. xix), tolls were abolished on 8 February 1873 and a triumphal arch was built at the Brentford entrance to the bridge.
 The gates were removed and paraded on a brewer's dray through Brentford and around Kew Green.

 By the 1890s it was clear that the second bridge could not really cope with the weight of traffic and in any case the approach was too narrow and steep on the Brentford side.
 The engineer Sir John Wolfe Barry was invited to assess the bridge in 1892 and recommended building a new bridge rather than modifications to the second one.